lukasadam/gamache/README.md

 # Gamache

 **gamache** (`"ga-mash"` | /ɡəˈmɑːʃ/) — a lightweight toolkit for **GAM-based pseudotime testing and visualization** in Python.

+> The name is inspired by the smooth chocolate glaze.
+Just as ganache blends ingredients into a seamless emulsion, **Gamache** blends generalized additive models with pseudotime analysis to create smooth, interpretable gene expression trends.

 ## Motivation